posuer/zh_nlp_adversarial_examples/README.md

 That will take like a minute, and it will tokenize the dataset and save it to a pickle file.
 It will also compute some auxiliary files like the matrix of the vector embeddings for words in our dictionary.
 All files will be saved under `aux_files` directory created by this script.

-2) Train the sentiment analysis model.
+2) Train the NLI model.
 ```
 python train_model.py
 ```